mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/running_demo.md

 Make sure Docker is running and enter the command line of your container by following the instructions at the bottom of the [previous page](../installation/installation.md#enter-container-command-line).

-How to run an instruction file
+How to run an instruction files
 ------------------------------

 Navigate to ```/home/fenics/shared/demos/```, where you will see two directories: